Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Results

 \subsection{Simulated tuning with noise adjustment}

 To better estimate the expected \emph{in situ} performance of PIT, we implement a tuning framework proposed in Ref.~\cite{Ziegler22-TRA} using the QD simulator~\cite{Zwolak18-QLD}.
 To ensure that only reliable data is analyzed by the ML state classifier, we incorporate the DQC system into the action-based coarse-tuning module and add a recalibration step that is executed whenever the data is assessed as either moderate or low quality.
 Whenever recalibration is initiated, the device noise level is adjusted and another measurement is taken at the same point.
 In our simulated tests, we set each call of the recalibration function to reduce the noise level by $30~\%$ of its current value.
 The process is repeated until the scan is deemed suitable for further processing.
-The purpose of the DQC system is to prevent using for tuning data that would result in poor state estimation and, ultimately, a failure of the charge tuning module.
-In a online implementation, it may be preferable to terminate tuning of the device altogether for a low quality data assessment or if a repeated sensor recalibration does not improve data quality.
+The purpose of the DQC system is to prevent the use for tuning data that would result in poor state estimation and, ultimately, a failure of the charge-tuning module.
+In an online implementation, it may be preferable to terminate tuning of the device altogether for a low-quality data assessment or if repeated sensor recalibration does not improve data quality.